andrewjswan/mediaportal-fanart-handler/README.md

 push random images from selected folders<br/>
 push random images for Latests media<br/>
 push weather images for current weather<br/>
+push holiday images for current holiday<br/>
+and more ...

 #Scope
 The scope of this plugin is to: